mui/mui-x/docs/data/date-pickers/rfc-picker.md

 ### Without Material UI

-The user can use the `<Picker.SetView />` component in combination with any Tabs / Tab components.
+The user can use the `<Picker.SetActiveSection />` component in combination with any Tabs / Tab components.

 The example below uses the `Tabs` component from Base UI as an example: